madeso/spacehustler/README.md

 =======
 * CMake
 * C++11 compiler
-* Python, for running cpplint during build (should be possible to disable)
+* Python, for running cpplint during build (can be disabled)
-* Doxygen, for building documentation (should be possible to disable)
+* Doxygen, for building documentation (can be disabled)
-* Astyle, for styling the code (should be possible to disable)
+* Astyle, for styling the code (can be disabled)
 * AssImp, for importing meshes
 * OpenGL library
 * SFML, for launching a window and providing a input layer
-* wxWidgets for displaying error messages
+* wxWidgets for displaying error messages (should be possible to disable)
 * bullet for physics

 Planned Features